quankiquanki/wxPython-OpenCV/README.md

 # wxPython-OpenCV
-A template/boilerplate application for combining wxPython with OpenCV.
+A template/boilerplate application combining wxPython with OpenCV.
 This application can be used as a base for integrating your OpenCV module into a cross-platform GUI framework.
 It also includes a Pyinstallers platform specific .spec file to compile the project into a distributable application.

 # Requirements